-Another anxious parent expressed to me a personal desire to see his son do a post-high-school “Gap Year”, but faces opposition from the some-what aimless son.
-Allow me to address the gap year virtues for four types of students: 1) the focused, 2) the semi-focused, 3) the unfocused, and 4) the immature.
+Another anxious parent expressed a desire to see his son do a post-high-school “Gap Year”, but faces opposition from the some-what aimless son.
+Allow us to address the gap year virtues for four types of students: 1) the focused, 2) the semi-focused, 3) the unfocused, and 4) the immature.

-IMMATURE students also get a double blessing.
+4) IMMATURE students also get a dual benefit from a Gap year.
 The obvious one is a year to grow and become more prepared.
 The real world of internships and/or paid work brings maturity faster than a year in college.
 For immature students who will live at home for that gap year, just the parents charging $250/mo for “rent” helps them grow up.
-The more immediate blessing is that most immature students KNOW they are immature; they are daunted by the prospect of four years in a new environment, with even older kids, and remote from mom & dad.
+The more immediate blessing is that many immature students KNOW they are immature; they are daunted by the prospect of four years in a new environment, with even older kids, and remote from mom & dad.
 The planned Gap Year is an immediate relief to these students.

-By “planned Gap Year” I imply that the time before college is done thoughtfully, and the process ideally begun in the JUNIOR year.
+By “planned Gap Year” we imply that the time before college is done thoughtfully, and the process ideally begun in the JUNIOR year.
 That opens more opportunities and makes senior year more fulfilling.

-By “Gap Year” I include the possibility of two years off before starting college.
-Entering college at 19 or even 20 is irrelevant.
+By “Gap Year” we include the possibility of two years off before starting college.
+Entering college at age 19 or even 20 is irrelevant.
 Nobody in your dorm inherently knows how old you are.
 And to the extent they do, nobody cares.
-Mature 17 year-olds interact with 20 year olds on college campuses routinely.
+18 year-olds interact with 21 year olds on college campuses routinely.
 By sophomore year, when elective courses are prevalent, almost every college class will have three “grades” worth of students.

 Thus there is no stigma to arriving on a college campus later than many of your high school classmates.
-You still graduate with your high school class, attend their graduation parties.
+You still graduate with your high school class; you still attend your graduation parties.
 Your high school yearbook still lists your graduation year.
 And if it does not list an intended college, it can list “experiential year” that later you will crow about.